328902301/QuantumultX/README.md

 ### Liability

-1. Nonoe is not responsible for any scripts problems, **including but not limited to any loss or damage caused by any scripting errors.**
+1. Nobody is not responsible for any scripts problems, **including but not limited to any loss or damage caused by any scripting errors.**

 ### Change